Dividends and Drawbacks of Small Groups

-- We intentionally grouped families and individuals together by geographical location, yet gave people the freedom to go to whatever small group they wanted.
+- Intentionally grouped families and individuals together by geographical location, yet gave people the freedom to go to whatever small group they wanted.

-- We approached several people to see if they would be willing to open their homes in those regions.
+- Approach several people to see if they would be willing to open their homes in those regions.

-- We asked some men in the church who we considered to be potential elders to be facilitators.
+- Asked some men in the church (either officers or those who you might consider to be potential elders and deacons) to be facilitators.

-- We asked a couple if they would be willing to sit behind a display table every Sunday morning (for one month prior to launching the small groups) and set the table right outside of the worship room door so that we could get maximum sign up.
+- Asked a couple if they would be willing to sit behind a display table every Sunday morning (for one month prior to launching the small groups).
+Set the table right outside of the worship room door so that we could get maximum sign up.

-- We encouraged the facilitators to appoint one person in their group to be a contact person who would call or email each person who signed up for that group to remind them of monthly meetings and events.
+- Encourage the facilitators to appoint one person in their group to be a contact person who would call or email each person who signed up for that group to remind them of monthly meetings and events.

-- We encouraged each group to choose between going over the sermon with questions that I would write or to pick approved teaching material (such as the 22-24 minute Lionier teaching segments with study guides).
+- Encourage each group to choose between going over the sermon with questions that I would write or to pick approved teaching material (e.g., the 22-24 minute Lionier teaching segments with study guides).

-- We gave each group the freedom to pick a day that they wanted to meet and asked that each group meet at least twice a month.
+- Give each group the freedom to pick a day that they wanted to meet and asked that each group meet at least twice a month.

-- We gave each group the freedom to decide whether to eat a meal or dessert together–while strongly encouraging them to do one or the other.
+- Give each group the freedom to decide whether to eat a meal or dessert together--while strongly encouraging them to do one or the other.

-- We offered to provide child care for all of the small groups.
+- Offered to provide child care for all of the small groups.

-In just a matter of months, it became apparent that the Lord was blessing this new structure.
-We are currently trying to figure out the best way to assimilate new families and individuals into these small groups.
-However, we are also currently working out a plan to reproduce some of the small groups that are growing numerically by breaking them up and starting new ones.
-Still, as we have already noted, we must be aware of the fact that there will always be dividends and drawbacks to a small group structure in a church.
+Small groups also aid in helping to figure out the best way to assimilate new families and individuals into the life of the church.
+However, you may wish to have a plan to reproduce some of the small groups that are growing numerically by breaking them up and starting new ones.
+Be aware of the fact that there will always be dividends and drawbacks to a small group structure in a church.
 Here are five dividends and five drawbacks that we should always keep in mind:

 - Small Groups should encourage greater commitment to the Lord's Day gatherings in the life of a church.
 A small group should serve as a springboard to propel the members to be committed to Sunday school and morning and evening worship.
 Small group facilitators should be encouraging the group wisely, lovingly and regularly to fulfill their vows to regularly attend Lord's Day services.
 If the small group is functioning as it should, the members should be willing to "exhort one another daily" not to forsake the assembling of themselves together.
 When members begin to slide away from regular worship, members of the small group should reach out and see how to best encourage restoration in a gentle and loving way.